 A feature in video editing tools and software called Super Resolution is made to improve the resolution and general quality of a video.
 It is especially helpful when you wish to upscale lower-quality movies to a higher resolution while preserving or enhancing their visual clarity.

-In VideoProc Converter AI, there is a Super Resolution Through AI-based upscaling and restoration, you may improve the quality of videos and images.
+In VideoProc Converter AI, there is a Super Resolution through AI-based upscaling and restoration, excelling at AI denoising to effectively fix GoPro or other grainy videos and improve the overall quality of videos and images.
+It has several well-trained AI models in the Super Resolution module, such as Real Smooth and Gen Detail to denoise, deblur, upscale, and enhance.
 By increasing the pixels and scaling them up by 200%, 300%, or 400% to get up to 4K resolution, you can noticeably improve the quality of low-resolution footage.
 It means that you can clear up aged, loud, grainy, and compressed videos.

 Step 1.
 Download and install VideoProc Converter AI on your computer.